The Wild Ride

-The Wild Ride is a 1960 American film directed by Harvey Berman and starring Jack Nicholson as a rebellious punk named Johnny, of the Beat generation, who spends his days as an amateur dirt track driver in between partying and troublemaking.
-It was released by Filmgroup as a double feature with The Girl in Lovers Lane.The film has become part of the public domain and is considered by some to be a cult classic.
+The Wild Ride is a 1960 American drama film directed by Harvey Berman and starring Jack Nicholson as a rebellious punk named Johnny, of the Beat generation, who spends his days as an amateur dirt track driver in between partying and troublemaking.
+It was released by Filmgroup as a double feature with The Girl in Lovers Lane.
+The film has become part of the public domain and is considered by some to be a cult classic.

 Plot

 A rebellious punk of the beat generation spends his days as an amateur dirt track driver in between partying and troublemaking.
 He eventually kills a police officer, kidnaps his buddy's girlfriend, and sees his friend's life end in tragedy.

 Re-cut version

 In 1999, The Wild Ride was re-edited with new footage that makes the original film a long flashback sequence.
 Running 88 minutes and titled Velocity, the new scenes feature Jack Nicholson impersonator Joe Richards playing an older version of the character originally played by Nicholson, as well as performances by Jorge Garcia, Jason Sudeikis, and Dick Miller.